Board Of Trustees

 MORRIS E. MIKKELSEN (Secretary) has been an architect of universities and colleges for forty years.
 He was a principal with Cervetti-Weber-Mikkelsen-Pollard Inc. and Associate Vice President for Facilities Services / University Architect at the University of Northern Iowa (UNI).
 In that later capacity, his responsibilities included overseeing the University’s physical plant and power plant, advising the administration on facilities matters; providing physical planning directions for the University; coordinating capital construction and building repair projects; hiring architects and engineers; and managing the Facilities Planning Department consisting of architects, engineers, interior designers, planners, inspectors, project managers and supporting personnel.
 At UNI, he oversaw construction projects valued in excess of $150 million.
 Mr. Mikkelsen holds Bachelor of Architecture, Bachelor of Science in Engineering Business and Management, and Master of Science in Higher Educational Administration degrees from Iowa State University (ISU).
 Following his studies at ISU, he was a Rotary International Fellow at the University of Liverpool (England).
 He has been a member of the American Institute of Architects, National Association of University Architects, National Council of Architectural Registration Boards, Society for College and University Planning, Association of Higher Educational Facilities Officers, and National Association of College and University Business Officers.

-PROFESSOR CRAIG EVAN KLAFTER (Rector and Professor of History) earned Bachelor of Arts with General Honors in History and Master of Arts in History from the University of Chicago, and Doctor of Philosophy in Modern History from the University of Oxford where he studied under J R Pole and received an Overseas Research Student Award and University of Oxford Bursary.
-He began his career in England as a lecturer in American history at the University of Manchester and then a lecturer in modern history at the University of Southampton.
-He then moved to Boston University where, in addition to serving as a professor of law, he was Assistant to the President.
-He has since served as Associate Provost for International Programs at the University of Northern Iowa, Associate Vice President International at the University of British Columbia, Pro Vice-Chancellor External Relations at Oxford Brookes University, and President of the St. Catherine’s College (Oxford) Foundation.
+PROFESSOR CRAIG EVAN KLAFTER (Rector and Professor of History) earned Bachelor of Arts with General Honors in History and Master of Arts in History from the University of Chicago, and Doctor of Philosophy in Modern History from the University of Oxford.
+He has held professorships at Boston University, the University of Northern Iowa and the University of British Columbia; and served as Assistant to the President of Boston University, Associate Provost for International Programs at the University of Northern Iowa, Associate Vice President International at the University of British Columbia, Pro Vice-Chancellor External Relations at Oxford Brookes University, and President of the St. Catherine’s College (Oxford) Foundation.
 In addition to his present role, he serves as Treasurer of the American Society for Legal History and is a member of the Executive Board of the House of the Rising Stars Foundation (Geneva, Switzerland).
-He has secured grants from the Deutscher Akademischer Austausch Dienst, the European Union, the Social Sciences and Humanities Research Council of Canada, the Canadian International Development Agency, and the National Research Foundation of Korea.
-His publications include Reason Over Precedents: Origins of American Legal Thought, Essays on English Law and the American Experience, Legal Practice Management and Quality Standards, The Future of National Identity, and articles on legal, diplomatic, political, and educational history.
-He received the Webb-Smith Essay Prize for “The Americanization of Blackstone’s Commentaries,” an Honorary Scarlett Key Award for the enhancement of student life at Boston University, a Deutscher Akademischer Austausch Dienst Scholarship to study the German Excellence Competition, the American Society for Legal History Craig Joyce Medal for service to the Society, and twice received recognition from the Republic of China for promoting cultural and educational exchanges.

 PAUL W. AHLGRIM is Senior Manager of Real Estate Services for Colliers International in Yangon, Myanmar, where he is responsible for the overall performance of the Real Estate Services department.
 He specializes in commercial real estate and multi-national corporations entering the market.
 Paul has been living and working in Myanmar for 3 years.
 Previously, he was working as a Licensed Real Estate Agent for Exit Real Estate in New York and as a 401(k) Client Advisor for PAYCHEX, Inc. He is an avid golfer and was an Eagle Scout.
 He holds a Bachelor of Science in Business Administration from Elon University Martha and Spencer Love School of Business.